Student Achievement

 Threshold: The target threshold for graduation rate is 48 percent.
 This threshold was established based on history of retention rates, recent graduation rates, and an analysis of admission, academic support, and student support efforts.

-Performance: Over the past five years, the University’s graduation rates have ranged from 47% to 52%.
-The 2013 rate of 48% is above the 50th percentile for Southeastern CIC institutions (for the period 2009 through 2013, the 50th percentile rate (median) was 47 percent).
-See Figure 8.1-3 below.
+Performance: Over the past fourteen cohorts, the University’s graduation rates have ranged from 42% to 52%.
+Since the 2006 cohort, VWU has achieved this threshold for 7 cohorts, and has fallen short of the threshold 7 times.
+The 2013 cohort’s rate of 48% is above the 50th percentile for our group of Peer institutions; for the period 2009 through 2013, the median rate for the peer group was 47 percent.
+See Figure 3 below.

-Figure 8.1-3 Six-Year Graduation Rates By Entering Class Year
+Figure 3 Six-Year Graduation Rates by Entering Class Year

 Definition: Contemporary pedagogical research has identified the “high impact practices” that most effectively impact student engagement and thereby contribute to persistence and student success.
 Many of the “high impact practices” are various types of courses and course activities that result in experiential learning, which means learning by doing rather than by absorption and comprehension of information.
 Three prominent high-impact practices have become an important focus in the VWU curriculum by virtue of their centrality to the University’s comprehensive curricular reform of 2011, and the focus of the 2015 Quality Enhancement Plan (QEP).
 These include Internship courses, undertaking Study Away experiences, and performing Undergraduate Research.